podeveloper/vehicles.json/README.md

 # Vehicle Information Repository

-Welcome to the Vehicle Information Repository!
 This repository contains a structured JSON file with detailed information about various vehicles, categorized by type, brand, and model.

 ## Table of Contents
 - [Introduction](#introduction)